nsmryan/gasworks/README.md

   this would prevent us from building hash maps and then throwing them away all the time.

+report packet information-
+  sizes it can have, name/location/size of fields

 possible custom format:
 enum SecondaryHeaderPresent {